How Do Italians Really Eat Pasta in Italy?

-As a foreigner in Italy, it can be hard to figure out the proper way to eat your pasta.
+As a foreigner in Italy, figuring out the proper way to eat your pasta can be hard.
 Should you dust your penne in parmesan?
 Or, do you leave the sauce alone?
 How do real Italians eat pasta after all?

 Is Italian Food Different in Italy?